hashobject/perun/README.md

 ## Version

 We use Clojure 1.7.0 and Boot 2.3.0.
-You should have those versions in order to use Perun.
+You should have those versions in order to use perun.

 ## Plugins system

-Everything in Perun is build like independent task.
+Everything in perun is build like independent task.
 The simplest blog engine will look like:

 ```clojure
 (deftask build